The app is wrapped around the most recent browser version of the blogging software. That’s it.

-- If you want to store data locally on your Mac.
+- If you want to store your WordPress data locally on your Mac.

 None of these are compelling:

-- WordPress.com works well in Safari.
-But even if you hate working that way. like it or not, there will be times when the app sends you there.
+- WordPress.com and WordPress.org both work well in Safari.
+But even if you hate working that way, like it or not, there will be times when the app sends you there.